Maveyyl/EssenceTD/README.md

 - Everything is ugly and to be redesigned

 ### Code refactor, organization and structure
-- Place the armor damage reduction calculation and monster type's characteristic tweak into global
+- Place game logic into the game_logic global object as much as possible for easy balance tweak
 - Utils function for map such as "find all monsters in a circle" to be put in a separate utilitary file
 - Try to get as much text resources as possible (scn->tscn)